-In order to secure a CWA Section 404 permit, the Applicant is bound by the requirements of the Corps' and the U.S. Environmental Protection Agency's (EPA) "Final Rule for Compensatory Mitigation for Losses of Aquatic Resources" (33 C.F.R.
+In order to secure a CWA Section 404 permit, the Applicant is bound by the requirements of the Corps's and the U.S. Environmental Protection Agency's (EPA) "Final Rule for Compensatory Mitigation for Losses of Aquatic Resources" (33 C.F.R.
 Parts 325 and 332 and 40 C.F.R.
 Part 320; published in 73 Fed.
 Reg.
 19594-19705) (Corps & EPA 2008), hereinafter referred to as the 2008 Mitigation Rule.
 The fundamental objective of the 2008 Mitigation Rule is to establish standardized compensatory mitigation criteria for all mitigation types to offset unavoidable impacts to waters of the U.S. authorized through the issuance of a CWA Section 404 permit.
-This Conceptual Mitigation Plan introduces the suite of potential mitigation elements that Resolution will use to comply with the 2008 Mitigation Rule.
-A final Habitat Mitigation and Monitoring Plan, in conformance with the 2008 Mitigation Rule, will be developed and approved by the Corps prior to permit issuance.
-These mitigation measures will also apply in the context of the National Environmental Policy Act (NEPA) evaluation being led by the U.S. Forest Service (USFS) with the Corps as a cooperating agency.
+Compensatory mitigation is required after efforts to avoid and minimize impacts have been exhausted and impacts to waters of the U.S. would still occur.
+This conceptual compensatory mitigation plan introduces the suite of potential mitigation plan will be developed once the extent of waters of the U.S. is confirmed and the magnitude of impacts (direct and indirect) have been refined.
+These mitigation measures will be evaluated as part of the National Environmental Policy Act (NEPA) evaluation being led by the U.S. Forest Service (USFS) with the Corps as a cooperating agency.